System Design Space

 Declarative application delivery in Kubernetes

-Dev: Fewer manual hotfixes in the cluster
+For developers: Fewer manual emergency fixes in the cluster

 Metrics: Lead time for changes, rollback time